Esya/waterline-docs/models.md

 ###### autoUpdatedAt

-A flag to toggle the automatic timestamp for updatedAt.
+If set to false, will disable the automatic timestamp for updatedAt.
+If set to a string, it will override the attribute name with the one you provide.

 ```javascript
 var Foo = Waterline.Collection.extend({